 Section 4978 imposes an excise tax on dispositions of securities acquired in a sale to which section 1042 applied or in a qualified gratuitous transfer to which section 664(g) applied, if the dispositions take place within 3 years after the date of the acquisition of the qualified securities (as defined in section 1042(c)(1) or a section 664(g) transfer).
-The tax is 10% of the amount realized on the disposition of the qualified securities worker-owned cooperative (as defined in section 1042(c)(2)) disposes of the qualified securities within the 3-year period described above, and either of the following applies:
+The tax is 10% of the amount realized on the disposition of the qualified securities if an ESOP or eligible worker-owned cooperative (as defined in section 1042(c)(2)) disposes of the qualified securities within the 3-year period described above, and either of the following applies:

-The total number of shares held by that plan or cooperative after the disposition is less than the total number of employer securities held immediately after the sale, or Except to the extent provided in regulations, the value of qualified securities held by the plan or cooperative after the disposition is less than 30% of the total value of all employer securities as of the disposition (60% of the total value of all employer securities in the case of any qualified employer securities acquired in a qualified gratuitous transfer to which section 664(g) applied).
-See section 4978(b)(2) for the limitation on the amount of tax.
+• The total number of shares held by that plan or cooperative after the disposition is less than the total number of employer securities held immediately after the sale, or

+• Except to the extent provided in regulations, the value of qualified securities held by the plan or cooperative after the disposition is less than 30% of the total value of all employer securities as of the disposition (60% of the total value of all employer securities in the case of any qualified employer securities acquired in a qualified gratuitous transfer to which section 664(g) applied).